SciML/SciMLSensitivity.jl/docs/src/Benchmark.md

 ## Note on benchmarking and getting the best performance out of the SciML stack's adjoints

-From our [recent papers](https://arxiv.org/abs/1812.01892) it's clear that `EnzymeVJP` is the fastest, especially when the program is setup to be fully non-allocating mutating functions.
+From our [recent papers](https://arxiv.org/abs/1812.01892), it's clear that `EnzymeVJP` is the fastest, especially when the program is set up to be fully non-allocating mutating functions.
 Thus for all benchmarking, especially with PDEs, this should be done.
 Neural network libraries don't make use of mutation effectively [except for SimpleChains.jl](https://julialang.org/blog/2022/04/simple-chains/), so we recommend creating a neural ODE / universal ODE with `ZygoteVJP` and Flux first, but then check the correctness by moving the implementation over to SimpleChains and if possible `EnzymeVJP`.
-This can be an order of magnitude improvement (or more) in many situations over all of the previous benchmarks using Zygote and Flux, and thus it's highly recommended in scenarios that require performance.
+This can be an order of magnitude improvement (or more) in many situations over all the previous benchmarks using Zygote and Flux, and thus it's highly recommended in scenarios that require performance.

 ## Vs Torchdiffeq 1 million and less ODEs